-In summary, Adam’s sin and God’s subsequent pronouncement of severe consequences directly impacts our work.
+Christians understand from reading Gen.3 that Adam’s sin and God’s subsequent pronouncement of severe consequences directly impacts our work.
 This is the new normal – work will be unproductive, painful, unnecessarily difficult, filled with strife between co-workers, and set in an environment that is counter to God’s original design of Edenic perfection.
 In some cases, work can be far more than just really hard.
-There are many people who die each year on the job due to stress or other job-related health issues, fatal accidents due to dangerous conditions in the factory or on the football field, etc. The truth of the matter is that this is the way work will remain until the Lord Jesus Christ returns to set us and the creation free from this bondage (see Rom.
-8:19-22).
+There are many people who die each year on the job due to stress or other job-related health issues, fatal accidents due to dangerous conditions in the factory or on the football field, etc. The truth of the matter is that this is the way work will remain until the Lord Jesus Christ returns to set us and the creation free from this bondage.
+(See Rom.
+8:19-22.)

 So, how do we respond to these challenges that face us all from 9-5 and beyond?